gravitational/teleport/rfd/0179-api-versioning.md

 Connect recommends that authentication of api requests to [happen in `net/http` middleware](https://connectrpc.com/docs/governance/rfc/go-cors-authn/#authentication) .
 Since this is already written for our current http API, we can reuse existing code.
 (Maybe even take a look at the [cookie/bearer token issue](https://github.com/gravitational/teleport/blob/master/lib/web/apiserver.go#L4616-L4628) at the same time?).

 Prehog already uses Connect so we don't need to add a new dependency.
 If we decided to use Tanstack Query as our fetch library in the frontend, we would have to add it as a web dependency but the library is [quite heavy used/maintained](https://github.com/tanstack/query) and has an MIT license.
 (We also use this in TAG).

+## Forward thinking
+Idealy we could switch over most of the api slowly to use this new service rather than use the old way for everything that wouldn't possibly be changed (like login and what not) but that is an understandably big task.
+Starting with new services and services that get updated/maintained should be first steps and a decision can be made later to retrofit the api.

 ## Alternatives
 ### Incrementing version prefix